Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/index.md

 has_children: true
 ---

-# Prebid Mobile SDK integration documentation.
+# Prebid Mobile SDK integration.

-This documentation explains how to integrate Prebid Mobile SDk to mobile applications written in Kotlin.
+This part explains how to integrate Prebid Mobile SDK into mobile applications written in Kotlin, display a 300x250 banner and interstitial ad, and test the integration.